nerissa29/reading-notes/class3-02.md

 - **~** and **cd (without arguments)** -> is a shortcut for home directory
 - **.** -> is a "reference to your current directory[^2]"
 - **..** -> is a "reference to the parent directory[^2]"
-- **cd /h + Tab** -> invokes an auto-complete of directory that starts with "h", if Tab is hit once again, it will show the next possibilities
+- **cd /h + Tab** -> invokes an auto-complete of the directory that starts with "h".
+Also, if Tab is hit once again, it will show the next possibilities

 The **cd** stands for change directories.